AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 Decide which audience data to import and which audiences to make discoverable and viewable to the advertisers who are looking to connect with you in the **[!UICONTROL Connect]** area of the product.
 In the first release, the product only allows you to bring in data from Real-Time CDP.

 As you import audiences into Real-Time CDP Collaboration, make sure to tag and categorize the audiences.
-Real-Time CDP follows the established IAB taxonomy for categorizing audiences.
+Real-Time CDP follows the established [IAB taxonomy](https://www.iab.com/guidelines/content-taxonomy/){target=_blank} for categorizing audiences.

 Decide which advertisers you would like to work with and contact the advertiser to discuss collaboration terms outside of the product.
 Once agreed on a set of terms, wait for the advertiser to extend a formal connection invite to connect with you.
 Generally, you should also monitor pending connection requests from advertiser brands who are looking to work with you on campaigns.
 Review the connection settings proposed by your potential collaborator and agree or amend those before starting the collaboration.

 After you accept their connection request, it is time to explore the overlapping audiences between you and your collaborator.
-The advertiser will set up a project for a campaign and run extensive overlap reports between their audiences and yours, based on their desired objectives - prospecting, suppression, and more.
+The advertiser will set up a project for a campaign and run overlap reports between their audiences and yours, based on their desired objectives - prospecting, suppression, and more.

 Once the advertiser discovers the ideal audiences to target for a campaign and shares these with you, you can activate them and thereby kick off the campaign.

 The final step in the collaboration loop is measurement.
-To know how your campaigns did, as a final step, upload extensive measurement data like ad logs and then run the reports provided in the program to understand how the audiences performed.
+To know how your campaigns did, as a final step, upload measurement data like ad logs and then run the reports provided in the program to understand how the audiences performed.

 ## Next steps